andrewkshim/react-animatronics/README.md

 }
 ```

-This doesn't cover everything.
-There may be some styles that this library
+There may be some styles that this library won't handle correctly.
+If you run
-won't handle correctly.
-If you run into any, please [file an issue][issue]
-and let me know.
+into any, please [file an issue][issue] and let me know.

 <!--